Slide 1

 • Gen Z Award Sara Garino e Aurora Lanza, Light Out

-In conjunction with Museimpresa’s 21st Business Culture Week, Fondazione FILA Museum has hosted, from 7 to 21 November, 2022, TUTT1 1NS1EME: THE EXHIBITION, a special project involving the six selected works.
-In a strong dialogue with the museum’s rooms, they traced a crossdisciplinary, transgenerational narration: spanning from videos to graphics, from installation art to ecoprinting, they have been able to add a significant piece to FILA history.
+In conjunction with Museimpresa’s 21st Business Culture Week 7 to 21 November 2022, FILA Foundation Museum hosted TUTT1 1NS1EME: THE EXHIBITION: a special project of the six selected works.
+By creating a strong dialogue with the museum’s rooms, they told a cross-disciplinary, transgene rational narrative.
+Spanning videos to graphics, installation art to eco-printing, they added a significant chapter to FILA’s history.

 The Winning Works